eatdust/wipistepper/README.md

 I have been developping these modules to control an old 16mm film projector that has been transformed into a HDR film scanner.
 That thing requires some more than 3A stepper motor for getting enough torque.
-All the public codes I was able to find were controlling toy steppers, and directly plugged to the RPI.
-You may not want 3A to pass through your RPI, in fact, you never want a stepper directly connected to your RPI for many other reasons...
+All the public codes I was able to find were software controlling toy steppers that did not need to move at 1440 rpm.

-The stepper allows to move and scan the film frame per frame at a very low speed, as well as running it full speed at 24 frames/second, i.e., up to 1440 rpm, to actually project the movie.
+The stepper is used to move the film frame per frame, precisely, to allow for the digital camera to take and dump pictures.
+It is also used at very high speeds, up to 24 frames/second (1440 rpm), to actually allow for dumping the sound track and projecting the movie.

 Here a picture of the stepper motor, the driver board and the RPI: